JacobPamintuan/Legato-Learning/README.md

 Several all-nighters were pulled.

-It was my first time attempting file saving, i.e. reading and writing data to text files.
+It was my first time attempting file-saving, i.e. reading and writing data to text files.
 I had to learn from previous group projects and understand the code to implement it in my program.
 Furthermore, Java is not a front-end language, and it was quite difficult to get it looking how I wanted.
 If I had not prototyped in Figma, I doubt I could have accomplished such a clean UI.
 I originally planned to do two courses instead of one but decided to focus on quality rather than quantity, adding the smallest of features and details to make the user experience as best as I could.

 Also, it was my first time using Figma, so I had to learn how to use completely new software, but it helped in the end.
 One of the hardest and most time-intensive parts of the project was creating the quizzes.
-I had to painstakingly scan all of the "questions" and tweak them in Figma, which is not really designed to edit images in such a way, unlike photoshop, so that it would line up with the purple box, as you can see in the quiz pages.
-Also, for all of the "Select the Interval" quizzes, I had to create all of the different selections in MuseScore, screenshot them, and color them.
+I had to painstakingly scan all of the "questions" and tweak them in Figma, which is not really designed to edit images in such a way, unlike Photoshop, so that it would line up with the purple box, as you can see in the quiz pages.
+Also, for all of the "Select the interval" quizzes, I had to create all of the different selections in MuseScore 3, screenshot them, and color them.

 After that, I had to create the files for the quizzes, which housed all of the data, essentially a formatting nightmare.

 ### Accomplishments

-This was by far the most complex and best-looking GUI I have created so far, and especially proud since I was able to create it on Java Swing, which is known to be outdated and clunky.
+This was by far the most complex and best-looking GUI I have created so far, and am especially proud since I was able to create it on Java Swing, which is known to be outdated and clunky.

-- Used a new prototyping software: Figma
+- Leanred a new prototyping software: Figma
 - Used MuseScore 3
 - Implemented a variety of Swing features
 - Learned how to use Comparators to sort data